aboczek/RetroTech/README.md

     </details>
     <br>

-- Make Purchase and Save your Details to your account.
+- Make Purchase and while saving details to your account.

     - Add Item to basket, navigate to basket, press **Checkout**